11 Strategies You Are Using on Difficult People Without Even Knowing It

 You find yourself stating things like “Here’s what happened” or “Let’s focus on what we need to do” when someone manipulates the narrative or creates drama.
 This is a sophisticated method of establishing a factual foundation for the discussion.

-Emotional intensity is a common tactic used by difficult people to manage interactions their way.
+Emotional intensity is a common tactic used by difficult people to steer interactions in their favor.
 You take away their ability to control the issue by going back to the details and responding in the opposite direction.
 You naturally gravitate towards factual grounding because it improves understanding and decreases misinterpretation.

 6. Asking Questions Instead of Making Accusations

 You may have noticed that you ask questions like “What makes you feel that way?” rather than expressing things like “You’re wrong,” or “You’re being unfair,” or “What do you hope to achieve here?”
 This strategy makes the other person speak more clearly and slows the dispute process.
-Asking questions maintains dialogue in the logical region of the brain; that’s an instinctive approach to transfer authority from feelings to reason.
+Asking questions maintains dialogue in the brain’s logical region; that’s an instinctive way to shift authority from feelings to reason.

 7. Lowering Expectations to Protect Your Peace

-Sometimes you convince yourself, “This is just how they are,” or “I shouldn’t expect different behaviour from them.”
+Sometimes you convince yourself that “This is just how they are” or “I shouldn’t expect different behavior from them.”
 Instead of giving up, this mindset adjustment modifies expectations to alleviate disappointment.
-Conflict becomes easier to manage when you are not surprised by predicted behaviour.
+Conflict becomes easier to manage when you are not surprised by predicted behavior.
 You choose this tactic because it keeps you emotionally stable rather than feeling caught off guard all the time.

 8. Using Brief, Clear Responses